coolshare/NewFramework-SchemaDriven/README.md

       </p>
       </ul>
   </div>
-  <div>3.
-UI defines "views", as instances of schemas, to be used by each individual screen out of "schemas" above.
+  <div><b>3.
+UI defines "views", as instances of schemas, to be used by each individual screen out of "schemas" above.</b>
     <ul>
         <p> A schema can be used in many views and a view may use different fields from different schemas.
 In many of our screen, a "visual form" could consist of fields from different server model  objects.
 For example, you may want to show couple "forms" on your page with fields like student name, student favor course, student campus address, like the following:<br/>
 <pre>